dineshadigarla/locus/README.md

                 "points": "{u|mAgyxxMdFiBbBg@bBwLLoBIm@]oA_@kAMM@uAJ]h@kAb@eAl@aB~ByFb@kAPe@\\o@`@_@bAcALKLJHJf@h@p@Er@DXB"
             }
 ```
-So I have used overline points parameter from routes and decoded the encrypted the <b>points</b> string using decode function
+inorder to overcome this problem, I have used overline points parameter from routes and decoded the encrypted <b>points</b> string(which is an array of points fater decoding) using decode function
 > Android Maps Util library

 The decoded latitude longitude has covered every point including point of curvature etc.